ulfschneider/ulfschneider.github.io/README.md

 **layout:** list|default

--   _list_ will summarize posts or pages which have a front matter variable _category_ that contains a value which is equal to the entry _category_ inside of the list layout
+-   _list_ will summarize posts or pages which have a front matter variable _tags_ that contains a value which is equal to the entry _tags_ inside of the list layout
 -   _default_ may be used for any page or any post to be shown inside of the _list_ layout

 **title:** notitle|A text string